 This course provides a comprehensive overview of China's political history and its recent rise to global prominence.
-Units 1 and 2 will examine the background of China's political development from late Qing dynasty to the present.
+Units I and 2 will examine the background of China's political development from late Qing dynasty to the present.
 The remainder of the course will examine the institutional features of the Chinese political system and the politics of contemporary China.
-The course traces the cultural and historical legacies affecting political life and the political processes through which nation-states, citizens and the organizations and institutions of governance are constructed and interact.
-It will also examine the major political challenges confronting China today and explores the debates over the concepts used to explain Chinese politics within the discipline.
-It also looks at the politics with China's periphery such as its relations with Hong Kong; and also examines the impact of Chinese politics on China-Caribbean relations.
+The course traces the cultural and historical legacies affecting political life and the political processes through which nation-states, citizens and the institutions of governance are constructed and interact.
+It will also examine the major political challenges confronting China today and explore the debates over the concepts used to explain Chinese politics within the discipline.
+It also looks at the politics with China's relations with Hong Kong; and also examines the impact of Chinese politics on China-Caribbean relations.